Lessons from Testing Distributed Systems

 One major challenge in adopting deterministic simulating testing is dealing with external dependencies.
 You can’t directly test how your system integrates with other systems–instead, you have to mock your dependencies.
 However, mocking complex dependencies like Postgres will almost certainly miss some behaviors and obscure critical bugs, making this strategy problematic for any system that depends on them.
 That said, there’s been some recent work (particularly from Antithesis) on better simulation of external dependencies, so this is a space worth watching.

 Chaos Testing: This approach tests a system by running complex real workloads while randomly injecting faults such as server crashes, network delays, disconnections, or latency spikes.
-Some prominent examples of chaos testing at scale include Netflix’s simian army (co-developed by DBOS CEO Jeremy Edberg) and the famous Jepsen tests for databases.
+Some prominent examples of chaos testing at scale include Netflix’s simian army and the famous Jepsen tests for databases.

-At DBOS, we heavily rely on chaos testing because it stresses the system under realistic conditions and directly tests the critical interactions between DBOS and Postgres.
+To test durable workflows at scale, we heavily rely on chaos testing because it stresses the system under realistic conditions and directly tests the critical interactions between our systems and Postgres.

 How Chaos Tests Work

-Our chaos test suite launches hundreds of distributed processes and subjects them to complex workloads that exercise various DBOS features, including durable workflows, queues, notifications, and more.
+Our chaos test suite launches hundreds of distributed processes and subjects them to complex workloads that exercise various durable workflows features, including workflow execution, queues, notifications, and more.
 While these workloads run, the test suite randomly injects failures to simulate real-world issues, including:

 • Random process crashes and restarts.